 National Research Centers of Excellence

 Academic excellence truly is the foundation of all research at Stevens.
-Our research community has three National Research Centers of Excellence:
+Our research community has four National Research Centers of Excellence:

 - Department of Defense Systems Engineering Research University Affiliated Research Center